MMR-Solutions-AB/Code-test/README.md

 * [BlazeJS](http://blazejs.org/)
 * [Import / Export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)

-### Where to implement your solutions:
+### Where To Implement Your Solutions:
 Write code in to the existing files in this project.
 Add files if you have to.

 ### How To Get Started:
 This project is built with the full-stack framework MeteorJS.
 To run the program, do the following:

-1. Open your Terminal / Commandline.
+1. Open your Terminal / Command Line.
 2. Navigate to the directory with the code.
 (Ex. ```` cd Code-test````)
 3. If it's your first time running the code, run the command ```` meteor npm install --save @babel/runtime ````
 4. After that has finished, to start the program, simply run the command ```` meteor ````